ibm-cloud-docs/netezza/security/security_compliance.md

 **Authentication**

-Both (public)[/docs/netezza?topic=netezza-connecting-overview#public_endpoint] and (private)[/docs/netezza?topic=netezza-connecting-overview#private_endpoint] NPSaaS endpoints are accessed through an HTTPS API.
+Both [public](/docs/netezza?topic=netezza-connecting-overview#public_endpoint) and [private](/docs/netezza?topic=netezza-connecting-overview#private_endpoint) NPSaaS endpoints are accessed through an HTTPS API.
 Where the API endpoint requires it, the user is authenticated for every HTTPS request that NPSaaS receives.

 **Encryption**

 When transmitted, content is encrypted on any public networks by using TLS 1.2 or later.
-For more information, see (Data security and encryption)[/docs/netezza?topic=netezza-data-encryption].
+For more information, see [Data security and encryption](/docs/netezza?topic=netezza-data-encryption).

 At rest, content is encrypted within the Cloud Data Center in the following ways: